edmondchuc/portfolio-website/README.md

 Add to navbar:
 * CV link

+Add to side-nav:
+* wave effect on press

-Add to scrollspy
+Add to Skills:
-* Add the actual scrollspy
-* Make a mobile hamburger version
+* Set of skills and maybe use material font-awesome icons

 Add to Contact me section
 * Safe email
 * Contact form
 * reCaptcha

+Add to social media
+* Icons

+Add to all icons:
+* Tooltip to say what the icon is